Nagaland: 4 villagers injured in land dispute at Kiphire & Meluri

-Guwahati: The Deputy Chief Minister of Nagaland Yanthunga Patton on Monday stated that a clash that erupted between the villagers from a few villages under the Kiphire and Meluri district of Nagaland left at least 4 individuals injured.
+Guwahati: Deputy Chief Minister of Nagaland Yanthunga Patton on Monday stated that a clash that erupted between the villagers from a few villages under the Kiphire and Meluri district of Nagaland left at least four individuals injured.

 The statement follows after the Deputy Chief Minister visited the Naga Hospital Authority, Kohima to inspect the injured individuals on Monday.